TheNetAdmin/NVLeak/docs/reproduce/CovertChannel.md

 # If pymongo gives 'AuthenticationFailed' error, please set up the MongoDB
 #   username and password for parser scripts, following ../setup/DevServer.md
 # Choose a single to visualize and set its dir name (i.e., it's job id) as fig9_signal
-#   you may browse the NVLeak/data/covert_cross_vm/results/all/${fig9_results} to choose one sub folder
+#   browse the NVLeak/data/covert_cross_vm/results/all/${fig9_results} to choose one sub folder
-#   you may also check the 'results/config.json' under sub folders to identify the signal you need
+#   also check the 'results/config.json' under sub folders to identify the signal you need
-#   here we simply choose the first one in the folder
+#   here we choose the 1606th job in the folder, using the following command:
+#     $ ls -1 | sed -n '1606p'
-$ fig9_signal=20221011032041-a380aef-nv-4
+$ fig9_signal=20221011060201-a380aef-nv-4
 $ bash ./fetch.sh "${fig9_result}" "${fig9_signal}"

 $ cd NVLeak/report/